While Traveling You learn the Meaning of Phrases & Words.

-While traveling our intent is not to learn new words.
-We learn the words and phrases in our vocabulary from what we hear, what we read and what we are taught in out textbooks.
+Our intent is not to learn new words.
+We learn the words and phrases in our vocabulary from what we hear, what we read, and what we are taught in our textbooks.
 However, some of these books are written in another time and space.
 A lot of phrases we either understand intuitively or are made to understand by painting a context.
 While Traveling we understand the true meaning of many a phrase and words.

 It is an exhilarating experience when you come face to face with these phrases and words.
 Suddenly the phrase takes a new meaning.
 All the stories featuring those phrases come alive and your understanding of that story or that scene goes a level deeper.

-Sharing some of the Travel Phrases that I learned While Traveling:
+Sharing some of the Travel Phrases that I learned during travel:

-While traveling in the Jungles of Bandhavgarh National Park that I had an up close and personal encounter with an Eagle or Crested Serpent Eagle to be precise.
+While on a safari in the Jungles of Bandhavgarh National Park, I had an up close and personal encounter with an Eagle, or Crested Serpent Eagle to be precise.
 Now eagles are strong birds and they do not fly off when they see human activity around them.
 They keep sitting still with their eyes focused on their point of interest.
-Look at the eyes in this picture – do they not bring a new meaning to the phrase ‘Eagle Eye’ .
-Do those eyes not tell you – ‘You are under my watch.
-Be careful’
+Look at the eyes in this picture – do they not bring a new meaning to the phrase ‘Eagle Eye’?
+Do those eyes not tell you – “You are under my watch.
+Be careful”

 But one fine day I did walk through the fish market with my camera just to understand this phrase.
 And good lord, now I know that there is no place as chaotic as a fish market.
 It is impossible to hear anyone.
 The only thing you hear is the noise of million conversations going on between the fisherwomen.

 I do not recall when I first heard or read the term Bigwigs, but it has been a part of my vocabulary for some time now.
-It was when I was reading the ‘At Home by Bill Bryson’ that I learned that in medieval Europe.
+It was when I was reading ‘At Home by Bill Bryson’ that I learned that in medieval Europe.
 Wigs were high in fashion and used to cost a lot.
-Only the ultra-rich could afford to buy wigs and the others who could not afford to buy these high fashion hairdos started calling the ones who had ‘Bigwigs.
+Only the ultra-rich could afford to buy wigs and the others who could not afford to buy these high-fashion hairdos started calling the ones who had Bigwigs.
 Wigs went out of fashion a long time ago and over a period of time became quite affordable but the term continues to mean the same.

-Many moons ago, much before my travel blogging days, I was in Scotland – traveling solo during Easter holidays.
+Many moons ago, much before my travel blogging days, I was in Scotland – traveling solo during the Easter holidays.
 Inside a Scottish castle where a lot of Bollywood films have been shot, there was a small museum that displayed the household of medieval Scotland.
-On the dining table, there was a small groove like a small bowl carved into the table top.
+On the dining table, there was a small groove like a small bowl carved into the tabletop.

 Our guide told us that this was used to keep salt.
 When I asked why there is only one groove when the table can easily seat 6 or more.
 She smiled and said, in those days salt was precious.
 Only the head of the house or a prestigious guest could have it.
 The term ‘worth his salt’ comes from those days.
 When the worth of a man or a family came from the amount of salt they could afford.
 Always knew the meaning but that small groove made it so real for me.

-While Traveling in Scotland, I learned the origin of word ‘Threshold’ that can be split up as Thrash Hold.
+In Scotland, I learned the origin of the word ‘Threshold’ which can be split up as Thrash Hold.
 All the thrash of the house used to be put in the pit just below the main door.
 And left there till it would not obstruct the movement of the main door.
 When it went above the holding height thrash had to be removed and sent elsewhere.
 Hence the limit to which you can put thrash was a threshold.
 I could have never imagined a well-loved jargon of the corporate world has a genesis in Thrash.
-On second thoughts, it may not just be co-incidental
+On second thought, it may not just be coincidental.

 Herd Mentality or Bhed Chaal

-While Traveling for my Himachal Odyssey, at Chandratal we met a shepherd who was walking along the lake with 100 odd sheep.
+During my Himachal Odyssey, at Chandratal we met a shepherd who was walking along the lake with 100 odd sheep.
 It was when the sheep had to cross a water channel that I realized what it means when they say ‘Herd mentality’ or in Hindi Bhed Chaal.
 All the sheep followed the lead sheep.
 If it fell, all of them fell, if it looked back all of them followed, if it jumped across the water, all of them did.
 Most sheep just did what the others were doing.
 What one of them thought was what everyone did.
-I wondered how we embraced phrases without really knowing them first hand.
+I wondered how we embraced phrases without really knowing them firsthand.

-While Traveling in Himachal, as I was getting used to climbing up and down while walking through the villages or exploring the temples.
+In Himachal, I was getting used to climbing up and down while walking through the villages or exploring the temples.
 I used to be huffing and puffing while the locals would just walk by easily – smiling at us.
 Till one guy stopped and said – walk like a horse – take small steady equispaced paces and you will not lose your breath.
 I tried and yes, I was much better off.
 No wonder horses can gallop so fast and so far without losing their breath.
-A phrase ‘Walk like a Horse’ got added to my vocabulary.
+The phrase ‘Walk like a Horse’ got added to my vocabulary.

-Tell me the words and phrases you learned while traveling.
+Tell me the words and phrases you learned during your travels.